ucg8j/blog/posts/2017-09-13-anonymous-functions-in-r-python.md

 date_updated: 2020-01-10T08:27:06.000Z
 tags: python, r
 layout: layouts/post.njk
-excerpt: "Anonymous Functions have no identity, no name, but still do stuff!
-They will not live in the global environment"
+excerpt: "A simple introduction and comparison of normal and anonymous functions in R and Python.
+Anonymous Functions also known as lambdas have no identity, no name, but still do stuff!
+They do not live in the global environment."
 ---

 > What's in a name?
 That which we call a rose by any other name would smell as sweet.